The Unwanted Biochemistry Behind The Stress Response

 Which, of course, inhibits our ability to sleep — and that’s why people who are chronically stressed also do find it difficult to get quality sleep.

 It becomes a neverending vicious cycle.
-Hence mindfulness and meditation are some of the big buzzwords of today.
+Hence mindfulness and meditation are some of the big buzzwords of today to remind ourselves not to get too stressed.
 We need to find proper ways to unwind and get the stress out of our systems.

 When we’re releasing extra adrenaline into our blood, we’d end up with an elevated blood pressure.
 If our bodies are unable to regulate that pressure properly, we’d be looking at a potential link to hypertension.